Originally published on May 4, 2020.

 Most of our southern lawns consist of Bermuda, Centipede, or St. Augustine grasses.
 Each of these types of grasses should be mowed at different heights to improve their overall quality.
 St. Augustine grass should be mowed between 2-3 inches in height, where Bermuda and Centipede grass should be mowed between 1-2 inches.
 If you mow your lawn shorter than what is recommended for your type of lawn it is considered scalping.
 Scalping your lawn causes added stress to your lawn, and will invite unwanted pests such as diseases, insects, and weeds.
 Maintaining a healthy lawn is the best way to keep these things out of your lawn, and the easiest step is to make sure you are mowing your lawn at the proper, recommended height.

 If you are like me, mowing the lawn is relaxing and instant gratification.
 However, if you wait too long between your mower maintenance, mowing the lawn could be just another unwanted chore.
 So, protect your mower by keeping up the maintenance based on your mower’s owner’s manual.
 If you have any questions or comments, please contact Mark Carriere, Associate County Agent, at firstname.lastname@example.org or by calling the Pointe Coupee Extension Office at (225)638-5533.
-More information on this and other topics can be found on the web at www.lsuagcenter.com.
+More information on this and other topics can be found at the LSU AgCenter website.